29 Notable alumni of

 -

-Percy Bland is an American politician and member of the Democratic Party who served as the mayor of Meridian, Mississippi from 2013 to 2021.
-Bland was the first African American Mayor of Meridian MS and is known for the transformation of Downtown Meridian.
+Percy Bland is an American politician and member of the Democratic Party, who is currently the mayor of Meridian, Mississippi.
+He was re-elected in June 2025, having previously served as mayor from 2013 to 2021.
+Bland made history as Meridian’s first African American mayor and is widely recognized for his role in the revitalization of Downtown Meridian.

 -